-The charts will display relevant information for the Surface(s) or Façade(s) currently selected.
-Clicking on one bar on the graph will go deeper into detail on the Percentage Glazing/Solar Load/Daylighting for that Surface or Façade.
+The Charts will display relevant information for the Surface(s) or Façade(s) currently selected.
+Clicking on a bar on the graph will provide more detail on the Percentage Glazing/Solar Load/Daylighting for that Surface or Façade.
 To navigate back to a graph displaying all Facades, click the blue arrow in the top right corner.
 This will return you to the overall Chart.

-Selections may be made in the Façade Navigator.
-This will change what is displayed in the Charts.
+You may make selections from the Chart itself or from the Facades/Surfaces list in the Facade Navigator.
+This will define what is displayed in the Charts.

 1. When no Facades or Surfaces are selected, the Charts display results for all Facades.

-2. When a Façade is clicked on, the Surfaces on that Façade will display.
+3. When a single Façade is selected, the Surfaces within that Façade will display in the Chart.

 By right clicking on any bar on the Chart, the display style can be set.
 Choose between Separate Colors or Smooth Mode (which creates a gradient between the ranges).
 The Chart results may also be sorted by ascending or descending values to display the Charts in order of highest or lowest value.

-Go to item provides an option to sort through the list to find a specific Surface or Façade by typing in the name as it is displayed in the list eg Surface 5, Façade 10.
-This will find the relevant area and move the Chart to display this at the top if possible.
-The settings may be used with all categories, Glazing, Solar Load and Daylighting.
+Go to item provides an option to sort through the list to find a specific Surface or Façade by typing in the name as it is displayed in the list eg Surface 5, Façade 10 (this will not select this Surface alone however, only move the list up or down so that this Surface is displayed).
+The Chart list may also be sorted by ascending or descending values.
+These settings may be used with all categories, Glazing, Solar Load, Daylighting and Shading.

 Note: you may not see highlighting on the model unless the Charts have been opened the first time since highlighting is connected to the Chart selected.
 The Charts may then be hidden and different Surfaces selected if you wish, the highlighting will continue and move to different Surfaces/Facades.